About this property

-The 4,755-acre Murphy Creek Conservation Area is predominantly hardwood swamps associated with Murphy Creek and the St. Johns River.
-The limited uplands contain sandhill, flatwoods and hardwood hammock.
-Purchase of the Murphy Creek parcel and Murphy Island (a part of this conservation area) protects the water resources of both the St. Johns River and Murphy Creek.
-Murphy Island contains one of the few upland areas along the St. Johns River that can be reached by boat.
-High bluffs on the island provide an opportunity for a spectacular view of the river.
+The Murphy Creek Conservation Area is predominantly hardwood swamps associated with Murphy Creek and the St. Johns River, with the limited uplands containing sandhill, flatwoods and hardwood hammock.
+The Murphy Creek and Murphy Island parcels that make up this conservation area protect the water resources of both the St. Johns River and Murphy Creek.
+The island portion contains one of the few upland areas along the St. Johns River, providing visitors an opportunity for a spectacular view of the river.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Bald eagles, gopher tortoises, Virginia opossums, white-tailed deer, bobcats and foxes.
 Numerous waterfowl and wading birds can be found in the wetlands.